bitfireAT/davx5-manual/jtx_board.rst

 <Screenshot with creating a new collection with VJOURNAL>

-Once you have a collection with VJOURNAL support, just start the sync and the collection will appear in the jtx Board app.
+Once you have a collection with VJOURNAL support, make sure that it is activated for syncrhonization.
+Just start the sync and the collection will appear in the jtx Board app.
 You can doublecheck if everything worked correctly in the jtx Board app by clicking on "Sync with DAVx⁵" in the main menu - the compatible collections will appear.
 Now you can make new Journals and Notes and store them in your collection in order to synchronize them with the server.

 Tasks
 =====
+VTODOs are entities that can have a start, due and completed date as well as a progress assigned (amongst others). jtx Board uses the VTODO component as defined in the iCal Format to store and provide tasks for synchronization. as for VJOURNALs your server must support the VTODO component in order to use it for synchronization.
+The VTODO component is a well-established component in the iCal format and many servers support it.
+However, the same conditions as for VJOURNALs apply: Make sure that your server supports VTODOs and that you have at least one collection activated for synchronization that supports VTODOs.